avafinger/showmyarm/README.md

 		sudo ./showmyarm64 -port 8888 -board "Name of the board you want to show"

+    c.
+If you don't want to login usinf TTL debug to install service, just add the call to showmyarm32 or 64 to your rc.local file, something like:

+		edit /etc/rc.local and add

+		#!/bin/sh -e
+		#
+		# rc.local
+		#
+		# This script is executed at the end of each multiuser runlevel.
+		# Make sure that the script will "exit 0" on success or any other
+		# value on error.
+		#
+		# In order to enable or disable this script just change the execution
+		# bits.
+		#
+		# By default this script does nothing.
+		sudo ./showmyarm32 -port 8888 -board "MyBoardName"
+		exit 0

+    d.
+Install service and reboot

 2. Install service for each ARM board (service)

     - to be completed

-3. Testing with on Linux X64_64 on your P (Host PC) without installing service
+3. Testing with on Linux X64_64 on your PC (Host PC) without installing service on board side *PS* it need showmyarm32 or showmyarm64 running on board side to get some output

 		./findmyarm64 8888